 Defense Package

 An eviction in California is known as an “unlawful detainer.”
 We prepare paperwork to defend against an unlawful detainer action.
 Detainer means, “the action of detaining or withholding property.”
 If you are the defendant in an unlawful detainer action, the property owner or manager is accusing you of unlawfully keeping the property.
 We help clients defend against unlawful detainer actions in California by preparing documents for service on the landlord, property manager, and/or the court to stop or delay an eviction.
-We charge $550 the first month and $300 each month thereafter until the case is dismissed or the tenant vacates the property.
+We provide multiple pleadings to help until the case is dismissed or the tenant vacates the property.
 During that time, we file as many appropriate documents as you like.
-The monthly fee covers all of our services, but the tenant may have to pay court fees, jury fees, reporter fees, or attorney fees.
 Some of the papers we use to help you include:

 Letter Response to Three Day, Fifteen Day, Thirty Day, Sixty Day, or Ninety Day Notice